xwmx/nb/README.md

 ```

 `nb browse` includes a search field that can be used for quick searches
 of the current notebook or folder when browsing.
-For full-features
+For full-featured
 search, use [`nb search`](#search).

 `nb browse` depends on [`ncat`](https://nmap.org/ncat/) and